 Five paddlers took advantage of the glorious weather to go for a paddle out of Victor Harbor, around the Bluff and out to West Island The swell was a manageable 1-1.5m as predicted, but the weather forecast did not mention the chop, which made conditions a bit challenging, especially around the Bluff where there was […]

-By Peter Carter, Editor, Education and Safety Technical Committee PaddleSA This resource is a PDF book created by Peter Carter based on the flatwater resources for the Paddle Australia Qualification Scheme.
-It contains the foundation knowledge for paddling on waters described in the Award Scheme Handbook as “areas such as lakes, dams, slow moving rivers, […]
+By Peter Carter, Editor, Education and Safety Technical Committee PaddleSA PDF book created by Peter Carter based on the flatwater resources for the Paddle Australia Qualification Scheme.
+It contains the foundation knowledge for paddling on waters described in the Award Scheme Handbook as “areas such as lakes, dams, slow moving rivers, etc.” In other words, […]

 The variable weather continued over the weekend and resulted in the Wardang Island paddle with overnight stay on Goose Island being cancelled.
 However, it was replaced with Plan B, a paddle down Katarapko Creek with more favourable weather.
 Mark, Abelardo and Hugh joined Phil at Loxton Riverfront Holiday Park on Friday afternoon/evening.
 We started enjoying […]